Stainless Steel Baby Bottles: Safer than Plastic?

 A more recent study examined various types of stainless steel, which is most commonly types 304 and 316 used in consumer products such as water bottles, baby bottles, cookware, and utensils.
 Generally speaking, 304 contains slightly less nickel and chromium than type 316.
 The intent of the study was to examine which type tends to leach the most nickel and chromium into food and drinks.

-As it turns out, both 304 and 316 stainless steel showed similar leaching of nickel and chromium, which is unfortunate because many of the stainless steel baby bottles are made with stainless 304 due to its generally lower nickel and cadmium content.
+As it turns out, both 304 and 316 stainless steel showed similar leaching of nickel and chromium, which is unfortunate because many of the stainless steel baby bottles are made with stainless 304 due to the generally lower nickel and cadmium content.
 Studies here and here.

 Glass or Stainless Steel Baby Bottles?

 Modern parents are faced with the decision to invest in glass or stainless steel baby bottles.
 With glass, there is no risk of leaching chemicals into food or drinks; you can see our list of best glass baby bottles here.
 But there is the risk of the bottles breaking and shattering whether they are used with or without a silicone grippy liner.
 In fact, some daycares will not allow you to send glass baby bottles in with your baby due to the risk of dangerous breakage.
-In our experience, with a good quality silicone protective sleeve there is very low risk of shattering a glass baby bottle; in fact, we have found some brittle plastic baby bottles to be much more fragile than the thick glass baby bottles made by Joovy, Avent, and others.
+In our experience, with a good quality silicone protective sleeve, there is a very low risk of shattering a glass baby bottle; in fact, we have found some brittle plastic baby bottles to be much more fragile than the thick glass baby bottles made by Joovy, Avent, and others.

 After reading the scientific literature and comparing the pros and cons of different baby bottle types, here is our advice.
 If you can go with a glass baby bottle with a silicone protective sleeve, and you can use that everywhere you need to without any issues (like at daycare or nursery school), then we say definitely go with a glass baby bottle.